-In order to Substitute teach for Manhattan-Ogden USD 383, you must hold a valid Kansas Teaching License or a valid Emergency Substitute License and attend New Employee Orientation.
+In order to Substitute teach for Manhattan-Ogden USD 383, you must hold a valid Kansas Teaching License or a valid Emergency Substitute License.
+Please visit our website to complete an online application, prior to attending New Employee Orientation.
 (An appointment is not required, so please follow the instructions as outlined for New Employee Orientation, which is listed in the above paragraph.)

 (Please visit Kansas State Department of Education's website at KSDE.org and click on"Licensure", to receive complete details on obtaining your License.)

 Please contact your Supervisor immediately then call Human Resources at 785-587-2000 to report the injury.
 See additional information below, guiding you to a safe and efficient working environment.